rysummers/rysummers/README.md

 I possess skills in statistical programming languages like R and SAS, which I leverage to execute advanced analytic techniques.
 My goal is to continue collaborating on impactful medical research studies where I can utilize my statistical knowledge and programming abilities to derive meaningful insights from complex data.
 Please view my project portfolio to learn more about my background.

-I am actively seeking new biostatistics or data science opportunities in the medical research field where I can apply my analytical capabilities to make a difference in people's lives.
+I am actively seeking new biostatistics or data science opportunities in the medical research field where I can leverage my analytical skills to support impactful research.
 I welcome any feedback or suggestions on additional skills I should develop as I continue on this career path.

 ## Skills